giuliocandre/dvwa-lamp/README.md

 	docker build -t remotephone/dvwa-lamp .

-Running your LAMP docker image
+Running your DVWA-LAMP docker image
 ------------------------------

-Start your image binding the external ports 80 and 3306 in all interfaces to your container:
+Start your image binding the external ports 80 and 3306 in all interfaces to your container.
+3306 is optional since you won't really need to do much admin'ing of the database.

 	docker run -d -p 80:80 -p 3306:3306 remotephone/lamp